rafapaezbas/piano-keyboard/README.md

 ### `octaves`

-Set the number of octaves in the keyboard.
+Set the number of octaves in the keyboard (default 3).

 ## Events